 Accident insurance pays a benefit in the event you or a family member covered under this plan is in an accident.
-Accident insurance is not a replacement for medical coverage.
+Accident insurance is not a replacement for medical coverage, but it can help pay deductibles or other gaps in coverage.